-Three Credits Fritz Fall Semester - 346.
+Two Credits \Fritz Fall Semester - 346.
 Methods of Teaching Secondary Physical Education and Field Experience This course is taken after KIN 344.
 Emphasis will be placed on development of activity-specific unit planning for the secondary level.
 Application of material presented in KIN 344 will be required.
 Practical application by placements in local high school and/or middle school settings will be included in this course.
 Prerequisite: KIN 344.
-Three Credits Vander Meer Spring Semester - 350.
+Two Credits \Fritz Fall Semester - 350.
 Adapted and Therapeutic Physical Education A course designed to introduce students to methods of teaching children with disabilities.
 The laws and issues regarding individualizing the educational process in physical education are examined.
 Practical application is included by placement in an adapted physical education setting one hour each week.

 Three Credits Smith Fall Semester - 351.
 Planning Coordinated School Health Programs This course provides prospective school health educators with an understanding of the nature, scope, function, and integration of health instruction and other coordinated school health program components.
 It allows candidates to develop competencies in assessing needs, planning instruction, and evaluating health programs in schools, as well as specific skills related to using technology and advocating for school health programs.
-Prerequisites: KIN 203, 208, 251.
+Prerequisites: KIN 251.

 Three Credits Kamstra Spring Semester - 371.
 Sport Psychology The purpose of this course is to gain an understanding of the relationship of human behavior to sport and how sport influences human behavior.
 Emphasis is given to the theory, research and application in the area of sport psychology.
 Prerequisite: PSY 100.
 Three Credits Schmidt Spring Semester - 383.
-Mechanical Analysis of Human Movement Basic biomechanical principles as they underlie efficient movement are explored and applied to fundamental physical skills and sport.
-A knowledge of physics will make the course more meaningful, but it is not a prerequisite.
-The utilization of mathematical formula is limited.
-In most cases the stress is on the practical application of formula and not on computational procedures.
+Biomechanics Initially, basic biomechanical principles underlying efficient movement are explored and applied to fundamental physical skills and sport.
+The second part of the semester is focused on the biomechanics of musculoskeletal injury.
+Knowledge of physics will make the course more meaningful, but it is not required.
+Use of mathematical formulae is limited.
 Three Credits Slette Spring Semester - 385.
 Injury Assessment I This course helps students understand the theory and application of various assessment methods used to evaluate injuries of the upper extremity, trunk, and head.
 It is primarily intended for students in the athletic training education major, but may be of interest to pre-medical and pre-physical therapy students.
 Prerequisites: KIN 200, BIOL 221.